project-meucci/thimm.github.io/docs/Agtech - So What?/Systems-thinking-and-the-legacy-of-big-food-with-dr-nigel-hughes-kellogg.md

 ---
-title: Systems Thinking and the Legacy of Big Food, with Dr Nigel Hughes, Kellogg
+title: Systems Thinking And The Legacy Of Big Food With Dr Nigel Hughes Kellogg
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Agtech - So What?
 (2022-09-21)